Blue Jays Surging as AL East Rivalry with Yankees Heats Up

 🏁 The Sprint Starts Now

-As July unfolds, the AL East is no longer a slow burn—it’s a sprint.
-The Blue Jays have found their stride, while the Yankees search for answers.
+As a busy July unfolds, the teams take the break for the All-Star Game, and the AL East is no longer a slow burn—it’s a sprint.
+The Blue Jays have found their stride, while the Yankees appear to be searching for answers.
 The Red Sox, Orioles, and Rays are lurking, but all eyes are on Toronto vs. New York—a rivalry that may decide who dances into October and who gets left watching.